Adel-B/qa-task/wiki/tests/exploratory-testing-notes.md

-# Exploratory testing session: Findings
+# Exploratory testing session: Some Findings
 What to check for :
 ## Login